Webstrates/DashSpace/docs/overview.md

 This folder includes all Varv concept definitions used by DashSpace.

+## Setup

+This folder includes the `Modules Loader`, which sets up the JavaScript modules and registers them in the `window` object, and the `React Reloader`, which loads the React components and reloads them when there are code changes to them or the Varv runtime.

 ## Libs

 This folder includes the Optomancy and Optomancy R3F libraries.